 Through CDNs and gradually faster inter-region connection in the cloud, it is possible to distribute these objects (and their schemas) so that they are available anywhere

 Through serverless, and particularly its deployment at the edge, it is possible to recombine these objects and create derivative or new domain models for clients, or even just simply for other cloud applications that are higher or lower in the stack

 The above is an interesting frame of what cloud computing really means and how far we are moving from the concepts of servers and applications running on them, to a different concept; where we think in terms of pure domain models, their data and the logic that is applied to them.

-Five possible outcomes these two technologies could bring
+Five possible outcomes serverless and GraphQL could bring

 Schema stitching and transformations will become a category